National Muzzle Loading Rifle Association: Membership

-Chartered clubs
+Charter clubs

 The NMLRA has granted charters to local and regional muzzleloading gun clubs, groups, or associations in all fifty states in the United States as well as Canada.
-Generally, each of the charter clubs holds their own championship shoot and reports the results of the shoot to the NMLRA.
-For a complete listing of all clubs, groups, and associations chartered by the NMLRA follow this link: NMLRA Chartered Clubs.
+Generally, each of the charter clubs holds their own shoots and reports the results of the shoot to the NMLRA.

 Friendship, Indiana

 The NMLRA is based in Friendship, Indiana, approximately forty miles from Cincinnati, Ohio.
-The area is a combination of both modern and primitive facilities reflecting the diverse nature of the Association and the sport of muzzleloading.
+The area is a combination of both modern and primitive facilities reflecting the diverse nature of the Association and the diverse sport of muzzleloading.

 On site at Friendship, the NMLRA has The Museum of the National Muzzle Loading Rifle Association as well as Gunmakers Hall, where the works of contemporary gunmakers are displayed.
 The Museum is located within the historic structure known as The John Linsey Rand House.
-The Rand House also houses the offices for "Muzzle Blasts", the NMLRA's monthly publication.

-There are two shooting ranges at Friendship: the Curly Gostomski Primitive Range and the Walter Cline Modern Range.
-During national shoots, and other events, the site also hosts Commercial Row where some of today's most skilled muzzleloading craftsmen set up to sell their wares covering all aspects of muzzleloading.
+There are multiple shooting ranges on site varying from the Curly Gostomski Primitive Range to the Walter Cline Modern Range covering all disciplines of muzzleloading shooting as well as primitive archery knife and tomahawk throwing.
+During national shoots, and other events, the site also hosts vendors in Commercial Row where some of today's most skilled muzzleloading industry craftsmen set up to sell their wares covering all aspects of muzzleloading.

-The site also includes two camping area: a modern area for campers and modern tents and a primitive area for canvas tents, tipis, etc. No pets or animals are allowed on site for the national shoots or any other NMLRA-sponsored event.
+The site also includes camping areas: Frontier Heritage is a 50 site full hookup area that includes electric, water and sewer connections.
+Additional campsites range from electric only connections for modern campers and tents and a primitive area for canvas tents, tipis, and marquis of the era.
+The NMLRA welcomes leashed, well mannered pets and service animals at all times.

 National shoots

 The NMLRA holds two national shooting competitions at the Walter Cline Range at Friendship: the annual Spring National Shoot held in mid-June and the National Championship Shoot held in mid-September.
-Registration for these events is $30.00 ($20.00 for pre-registration) for members of the NMLRA.
+Registration for these events is on the NMLRA website.

 According to the NMLRA website, "During the two major events shooters from around the world compete for national record scores.
 There are competitions for muzzleloading rifle, pistol, shotgun, musket, bench and slug guns, as well as tomahawk and knife throwing."

-Several weekend shoots are also held at Friendship throughout the year including a 4-H Invitational Championship Shoot, the NRA National Muzzleloading Championship Shoot, a Youth Shoot, a Family Shoot, the Lore of the Laughery Shoot, a Turkey Shoot, and a National Women's Weekend Shoot.
+Multiple events are also held at Friendship throughout the year including Black Powder Cartridge matches, the NRA National Muzzleloading Championship Shoot, a Youth Shoot, a Family Shoot, a Turkey Shoot, National Women's Weekend Shoot, 22 precision events, and modern centerfire long range events.